 General Comments:

-I would like to thank all reviewers for their helpful comments which I believe have improved the manuscript considerably.
-In addition to the responses to reviewer comments below, I would like to note two additional changes.
+I would like to thank all Reviewers for their helpful comments which I believe have improved the manuscript considerably.
+I have addressed each of the comments and modified the manuscript accordingly.
+In addition to the responses to Reviewer comments below, I would like to note two additional changes.

 First, in the original manuscript I described the “coastal station groups” as consisting of stations within 150 km of the nearest coastline: I meant to say within 100 km of the nearest coastline.
 This has been changed throughout the manuscript.